wp-plugins/jomres/readme.txt

 Fixed issue where buttons etc would be shown even for non-existant bookings.
 Added a variety of changes to fix some javascript issues that intermittently appear.

-= Jomres 8.1.18 04/12/2014 =
+= 8.1.18 =

-Added Multisite support to Jomres, first iteration that supports property sharing.
+Added Multisite support to Jomres, first iteration that supports property sharing (Joomla Multisites only I'm afraid).

 Updated galleria slideshow plugin to 1.4.2
 Updated Polish lang file, thanks Patryk.